percona/pmm-doc/docs/get-started/backup/restore_MongoDB_backups.md

     For this, you can either copy the config from the source host or create a new one.

-    To redirect config output from the existing environment, use:
+    To redirect the config output from the existing environment, use:
     ```yaml
       pbm config >> pbm_config.yaml
     ```